Continuing Education Activity

 Photodynamic Therapy (PDT)

 PDT is indicated in subfoveal or extrafoveal polyps and extension of AVN subfoveal.
-Isolated extrafoveal polyps and extrafoveal polyps may be treated with thermal laser.
+Isolated extrafoveal polyps and extrafoveal polyps may be treated with a thermal laser.
 The thermal laser can result in scotoma and hemorrhage.
 Hence, PDT is a safer option for large extrafoveal lesions.
 TL for extrafoveal lesions should be reserved for smaller polyps without AVN.

 Other treatment protocols are half-dose PDT or reduced fluence PDT, which may have lesser side effects compared to full fluence PDT.
 In reduced fluence PDT, light energy of 25 J/cm2 instead of 50 J/cm^2) with a full dose of 6 mg/m2 of verteporfin dye.
 In half-dose PDT, 3mg/m2 dye is used.
-Although the risk of subretinal bleed is lesser with these two protocols, incomplete resolution of polyps and AVN are reported.
+Although the risk of subretinal bleeding is lesser with these two protocols, incomplete resolution of polyps and AVN are reported.

 Neovascular AMD: PCV shares many similarities with nAMD.
 It has similar clinical features, increased VEGF expression, similar histology, and expression of growth factors and receptor antibodies.
 However, PCV has now been accepted as a distinct entity.
 The VEGF levels in PCV are less than nAMD or myopic CNVM.
 The clinical signs of PCV are also different from nAMD.
-The polyps projet under the surface of RPE from the plane of the inner choroid.
+The polyps project under the surface of RPE from the plane of the inner choroid.
 RPE invariably remains intact, unlike nAMD, where neovascular tufts arising from choroid breach Bruch's membrane and grow in sub-RPE or subretinal space.
-OCT findings of sharp-peaked/ notched PED or presence of double-layer sign distinguish PCV from nAMD.
+OCT findings of sharp-peaked/ notched PED or the presence of double-layer sign distinguish PCV from nAMD.